Covariant Origin of the $U(1)^3$ model for Euclidean Quantum Gravity: Pure Connection Formulation

 \section{Pure Connection Formulation}

-As has been discovered in tandem with the Ashtekar-Barbeor variables, there exist (almost) pure connection formulations for Lorentzian vacuum General Relativity.
-Without cosmological constant, it is possible to construct a polynomial action in terms of a self-dual $SL(2,\mathbb{C})$ connection and a density weighted volume form \cite{8}, with a cosmological constant it is possible to even remove the volume form and arrive at a non-polynomial pure connection formulation \cite{11}.
-In this section we revisit these considerations for Euclidean signature and arbitary $\gamma$ parameter (twisted self-duality) and simultaneously for both U(1)$^3$ and SU(2).
-We follow closely \cite{11} but are able to go one step further in the following sense: In \cite{11} it was pointed out that imposing the the Hamiltonian constraint as a primary constraint into the resulting action rather than a secondary constraint can be used {\it in principle} to arrive at a pure connection formulation.
+As has been discovered in tandem with the Ashtekar-Barbero variables, there exist (almost) pure connection formulations for Lorentzian vacuum General Relativity.
+Without cosmological constant, it is possible to construct a polynomial action in terms of a self-dual $SL(2,\mathbb{C})$ connection and a density weighted volume form \cite{8}, whereas with the cosmological constant it is possible to even remove the volume form and arrive at a non-polynomial pure connection formulation \cite{11}.
+In this section we revisit these considerations for Euclidean signature and arbitrary $\gamma$ parameter (twisted self-duality) and simultaneously for both U(1)$^3$ and SU(2).
+We follow closely \cite{11} but are able to go one step further in the following sense: In \cite{11} it was pointed out that imposing the Hamiltonian constraint as a primary constraint into the resulting action rather than a secondary constraint can be used {\it in principle} to arrive at a pure connection formulation.
 However, the equation to be solved was not written out in detail nor was it shown explicitly that it can be solved algebraically (it could be a polynomial equation in the Lagrange multiplier of higher than fourth order).
 In this section we show that the equation to be solved fortunately is just a quartic equation.
-We write it out explicitly and can solve it explicitly using the Cardano -- Ferrari set of formulae \cite{12}.
+We write it out explicitly in the form that can solved using the Cardano -- Ferrari set of formulae \cite{12}.
 The resulting Lagrangian is then a {\it spacetime diffeomorphism covariant and pure connection Lagrangian} for a SU(2) (or the U(1)$^3$) gauge theory that is equivalent to Euclidean General Relativity (or its U(1)$^3$ truncation) with cosmological constant which is quite remarkable as it brings GR much closer in language to Yang-Mills theory and opens new possibilities for path integral formulations.
 The difference with Yang-Mills theory is that the Lagrangian of GR is non-polynomial in the connection.
-Note that all considerations of this section also apply to Lorentzian signature, however then the curvatures appearing are genuinely complex valued.\\ \\ We begin with the Hamiltonian of the previous section including a cosmological constant \be H=\int\; d^3x\;h,\;\; h:=-A_t^j\;\nabla_a E^a_j+N^a C_a-\frac{\gamma}{2}\; N\; C -N\; \Lambda\; [\det(E)]^{1/2},\;\; C_a=F_{ab}^j\; E^b_j,\;C=\epsilon_{jkl} F_{ab}^j\; E^a_k \; E^b_l\; [\det(E)]^{-1/2} \ee where we have written out $\hat{e}^A_0$ in terms of lapse and shift functions.
-To derive an action purely in terms of $A_A^j$ we first perform the Legendre transform of (\ref{4.1}) with respect to the momentum $E^a_j$ conjugate to $A_a^j$.
-This still leaves us with an expression that depends on $N, N^a$.
-One then then removes these by extremising that action with respect to $N, N^a$ and resubstituting the respective solution into the action.
-As explained in \cite{11}, this leads to an action from which $C_a=C=0$ follow as primary constraints when passing again to the Hamiltonian formulation, rather than as secondary constraints as we deduced in the previous section.
+Note that all considerations of this section also apply to Lorentzian signature, however then the curvatures appearing are genuinely complex valued.\\ \\ Because the following calculations are involved, to avoid confusion, it is beneficial to state at the outset that the main result of this section is the achievement of the Lagrangian (\ref{4.32}).
+As we will see in detail, in the expression of (\ref{4.32}) the function $\hat{D}$ depends merely on the connection $A$ and $\hat{\omega}$ is the real solution of the equation (\ref{4.31}) all of whose coefficients are dependent only on $A$, so is $\hat{\omega}$ itself.
+Therefore, as a final result, the Lagrangian (\ref{4.32}) provides the pure connection formulation of the theory.\\ \\ We begin with the Hamiltonian of the previous section including a cosmological constant